-- (h) Any gambling equipment, devices, and supplies provided by any licensed supplier may be either repaired in the casino or removed from the casino to a licensed area. - (i) A license shall be issued for a two-year period.
-All licenses are renewable upon payment of the license fee and the transmittal to the board of an annual report to include information required under rules promulgated by the board. - (j) All applicants and licensees shall consent to inspections, searches, and seizures and to the disclosure to the board and its agents of confidential records, including tax records, held by any federal, state, or local agency, credit bureau, or financial institution and to provide handwriting exemplars, photographs, fingerprints, and information as authorized in this act and in rules promulgated by the board. - (k) Applicants and licensees shall be under a continuing duty to provide information requested by the board and to cooperate in any investigation, inquiry, or hearing conducted by the board. - (1) Failure to provide information requested by the board to assist in any investigation, inquiry, or hearing of the board, or failure to comply with this act or rules promulgated by the board, may result in denial, suspension, or, upon reasonable notice, revocation of a license.
+- (g) A casino licensee who owns its own equipment, devices, and supplies is not required to obtain a supplier's license. - (h) Any gambling equipment, devices, and supplies provided by any licensed supplier may be either repaired in the casino or removed from the casino to a licensed area. - (i) A license shall be issued for a two-year period.
+All licenses are renewable upon payment of the license fee and the transmittal to the board of an annual report to include information required under rules promulgated by the board. - (j) All applicants and licensees shall consent to inspections, searches, and seizures and to the disclosure to the board and its agents of confidential records, including tax records, held by any federal, state, or local agency, credit bureau, or financial institution and to provide handwriting exemplars, photographs, fingerprints, and information as authorized in this act and in rules promulgated by the board. - (k) Applicants and licensees shall be under a continuing duty to provide information requested by the board

+- and to cooperate in any investigation, inquiry, or hearing conducted by the board. - (1) Failure to provide information requested by the board to assist in any investigation, inquiry, or hearing of the board, or failure to comply with this act or rules promulgated by the board, may result in denial, suspension, or, upon reasonable notice, revocation of a license. - 8 Section 16. (a) As used in this section, the 9 following terms shall have the following meanings: - (1) CANDIDATE.

-1 Section 16. (a) As used in this section, the 2 following terms shall have the following meanings: 3 (1) CANDIDATE.
-4 a.
-That term as defined in Section 17-22A-2, Code of 5 Alabama 1975.
-6 b.
-The holder of any state, legislative, or local 7 elective office.
-8 (2) LICENSE.
-A casino license issued under this act 9 or a supplier's license issued under this act.
-10 (3) LICENSEE.
-A person who holds a license as 11 defined in subdivision (2).
-12 (4) OFFICER.
-Any of the following: 13 a.
-An individual listed as an officer of a 14 corporation, limited liability company, or limited liability 15 partnership.
-16 b.
-An individual who is a successor to an individual 17 described in paragraph a.
-18 (b) For purposes of this section, a person is 19 considered to have an interest in a licensee or casino 20 enterprise if any of the following circumstances exist: 21 (1) The person holds at least a one percent interest 22 in the licensee or casino enterprise.
-23 (2) The person is an officer or a managerial employee of the licensee or casino enterprise as defined by rules promulgated by the board.
+- 11 a.
+That term as defined in Section 17-5-2, Code of 12 Alabama 1975. - b.
+The holder of any state, legislative, or localelective office. - 15 (2) LICENSE.
+A casino license issued under this act 16 or a supplier's license issued under this act. - (3) LICENSEE.
+A person who holds a license as defined in subdivision (2). - 19 (4) OFFICER.
+Any of the following: - 20 a.
+An individual listed as an officer of a 21 corporation, limited liability company, or limited liability 22 partnership. - 23 b.
+An individual who is a successor to an individual described in paragraph a. - (b) For purposes of this section, a person is considered to have an interest in a licensee or casino enterprise if any of the following circumstances exist:

+- 1 (1) The person holds at least a one percent interest 2 in the licensee or casino enterprise. - 3 (2) The person is an officer or a managerial 4 employee of the licensee or casino enterprise as defined by 5 rules promulgated by the board.